bandprotocol/bandchain-docs-archived/docs/technical-specifications/how-to-join-as-a-validator.md

 ### Step 1.1: Installation

-The following application is required for Building and running Bandchain node.
+The following applications are required to build and run the BandChain node.

 - make, gcc, g++ (can be obtained from `build-essential` package on linux)
 - wget, curl for downloading files